dung-elca/sauth-all/OVERVIEW.md

     SAuthApp->>SAuthBackend: 8.
 Scan QR code, sign (session_id, nonce), send verification (session_id, nonce, signature, device_id)
     SAuthBackend->>ClientApp: 9.
 Webhook to Client App if verification successful
 ```

+---

+## Note

+Verification (Step 8) can also be protected by a special data encryption layer, similar to device registration.
+Without knowledge of this encryption algorithm, performing verification becomes extremely difficult, ensuring only authorized parties can complete the process.